MPD13/project_1/README.md

 Make sure before doing anything you have Numpy installed on a version between 1.20 - 1.24.
 Also a guide to instaling the dataset via Kaggle notebook is ensure you got to the link https://www.kaggle.com/datasets/jonathanoheix/face-expression-recognition-dataset which is not the same as the one above and when there click download then download dataset as zip.
 After its done downloading then you can extract it in your file explorer or where your files are being stored and rename the folder/directory to dataset.
-Then you have the dataset installed.
+Then you have the dataset installed and put it in your final_project_emotion_detector folder/directory you should have installed that is part of this repository as folder/directory.
-Also to ensure the main.py file as mentioned earlier works fine make sure you go to https://www.kaggle.com/datasets/deadskull7/fer2013 then scroll down on the data card tab to where it says fer2013.csv and download it and put it in the dataset folder/directory in the final_project_emotion_detector and as its own file in the final_project_emotion_detector folder/directory.
+Also to ensure the main.py file from your final_projct_emotion_detector folder/directory works fine make sure you go to https://www.kaggle.com/datasets/deadskull7/fer2013 then scroll down on the data card tab to where it says fer2013.csv and download it. and put it in the dataset folder/directory in the final_project_emotion_detector and as its own file in the final_project_emotion_detector folder/directory.
-Please not the dataset folder/directory is not pre-installed in the final_project_emotion_detector folder/directory and requires you to folow the above steps to get the dataset and what to have in it when continuing in this project.
+Please note the dataset folder/directory is not pre-installed in the final_project_emotion_detector folder/directory and requires you to folow the above steps to get the dataset and what to have in it when continuing in this project.
+The last step is ensuring you have the .git and the _pycache_ folders/directories installed in your final_project_emotion_detector folder/directory.
+To do this go to https://drive.google.com/drive/folders/1HQUZZrFZtVH9oo6MYbTBymCZYbf19iml and install the folders that say _pycache_ and .git to your final_project_emotion_detector folder/directory.
+If you would like a simplier installation guide follow the  of the instruction in the installation guide below, install Numpy between versions 1.20 - 1.24, and instead of installing and following how the project works and goes in the repositories final_project_emotion_detector folder/directory go to https://drive.google.com/drive/folders/1HQUZZrFZtVH9oo6MYbTBymCZYbf19iml and download the final_project_emotion_detector folder/directory and continue every other part and aspect of the project in this README file.
+Learn more on how to run this and more about how the project works at https://www.youtube.com/watch?v=61Xg3qHqBGw&t=43s

 # Images of the AI in action
 <img width="1920" height="1080" alt="Screenshot 2025-07-19 023143" src="https://github.com/user-attachments/assets/542cde2c-bf7f-483d-a2dc-86f4f7c01984" />
 <img width="1920" height="1080" alt="Screenshot 2025-07-19 023102" src="https://github.com/user-attachments/assets/3967afda-6318-4098-a579-fbf506a5f5c8" />